bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 Sometimes one may need to edit a sibling file of the currently edited file, that being a file in the same directory with the current file.

-This SPACE DASH mapping will open the fuzzy finder just in the directory containing the currently edited file.
+This SPACE DASH mapping will open the fuzzy finder just for the directory containing the currently edited file.

 ```viml